City & Guilds NVQ Level 2 in Hospitality and Catering

 What are the days and hours of the course?

-15 hours over 3 days per week.
+16 - 18 hours per week.
 Your confirmed timetable will be given to you during induction week.

 Will I undertake work experience as part of the course?